j-fu/ExtendableGrids.jl/docs/src/partitioning.md

     in this realm may occur with minor version updates.

-The general idea is that all grids created from ExtendableGrids can be considered to be partitioned such that the neigboring graph  of the partions is colored so that operations on different partitions of the same color can be performed in parallel in a multithreading environment.
+The general idea is that all grids created from ExtendableGrids can be considered to be partitioned such that the neighborhood graph  of the partitions is colored so that operations (FEM/FVM assembly, sparse matrix-vector multiplication with SparseMatrixCSC) on different partitions of the same color can be performed in parallel without writing conflicts in a multithreading environment.

-The default partitioning is trivial: all cells and nodes belong to one partition, and the resulting trivial neigborhood graph is colored with one color.
+The default partitioning is trivial: all cells and nodes belong to one partition, and the resulting trivial neighborhood graph is colored with one color.

 ## API calls
 ```@docs
 partition
+pcolors
+pcolor_partitions
+partition_cells
+partition_bfaces
+partition_nodes
 num_pcolors
 num_partitions
 num_partitions_per_color
 num_nodes_per_partition
 num_cells_per_color
-pcolors
-pcolor_partitions
-partition_cells
-partition_bfaces
-partition_nodes
 check_partitioning
 ```